UNC-App-Lab/Check-In/README.md

 `pipenv install django`

  *If you see an error installing psycopg2, install postgres via homebrew and expose the source header files by modifying LDFLAGS and CPPFLAGS env vars (https://github.com/pypa/pipenv/issues/3991): run `export LDFLAGS="-L/usr/local/opt/openssl/lib"` and `export CPPFLAGS="-I/usr/local/opt/openssl/include"`*

+After initial setup and installations, only the commands `cd backend`, `pipenv shell`, and `cd backend` again will need to be run before starting the server when re-opening the application.

 ## Additional Instructions

 (Without these instructions, you will likely see the following error when trying to run the server: `django.db.utils.OperationalError: FATAL:  role "applab" does not exist`)

-1. Make sure that Python and Postgres are added to Environment/Path Variables - the commands `python --version` and `psql postgres` or `psql -U postgres` should work on the command line.
+1. Make sure that Python and Postgres are added to Environment/Path Variables - the commands `python --version` and `psql postgres` or `psql -U postgres` should work on the command line (Linux: `sudo -iu postgres`).
-2. On the terminal (doesn't have to be within the repository), run `psql postgres` or `psql -U postgres`.
+2. On the terminal (doesn't have to be within the repository), run `psql postgres` or `psql -U postgres` (Linux: `sudo -iu postgres`).
-3. Within postgres, run the commands `CREATE USER applab;` and `CREATE DATABASE checkindb;`.
+3. Within postgres, run the commands `CREATE USER applab;` and `CREATE DATABASE checkindb;` (Linux: `createuser --interactive` - username needs to be applab, `exit`, and `createdb checkindb -U applab`).
 4. Back within the repository and backend directory that contains the `manage.py` file (`cd backend` from the root folder), run `python manage.py migrate`.
 5. In the same backend directory, run `python manage.py createsuperuser`.
 This command creates a superuser account to access the Django admin interface locally - make sure to remember the credentials (suggested username and password are `applab`), and the email can be left blank.